 If you don’t want to sign a contract or undergo a credit check, you can choose a Pay As You Go SIM card from another mobile network.
 See our guide to the UK’s best value Pay As You Go SIM cards.
 Alternatively, if you’d like a different service with the same coverage as Sky Mobile, see our guide to mobile networks that piggyback on O2 for coverage.

 Sky Mobile Features

-If you’re buying a mobile phone from Sky, you can choose one of the following payment plans:
+If you’re buying a mobile phone from Sky, you can choose from one of the following payment plans:

 - Swap24: Swap your mobile phone for a newer model every two years.
 This comes with a lower monthly cost than Swap12.
-Swap24 involves taking out a 30-month credit agreement, with the proceeds of your phone after 24 months being used against the balance on your agreement.
+Swap24 involves taking out a 36-month credit agreement, with the proceeds of your phone after 24 months being used against the balance on your agreement.

 When swapping your handset after 12 or 24 months, your old credit agreement will normally be paid off in full providing your handset is in “full working order and undamaged”.
-Deductions may occur if your handset is damaged (e.g. from a broken screen) – in this case, you may need to make an additional payment to clear off the remainder of your credit agreement before changing to a new device.
+Deductions may occur if your handset is damaged (e.g. from a broken screen).
+In this case, you may need to make an additional payment to clear off the remainder of your credit agreement before changing to a new device.

 Swap Plan for Tablets

 If you’re buying a tablet from Sky Mobile (e.g. an Apple iPad), you’ll have the option of two tablet-specific plans: